-- Docker must be installed before you begin.
-If you are able to open a temporary internet connection to your machine, you can use the instructions below.
-If you are not able to open a temporary internet connection, install Docker on the production machine using any acceptable method. - The PCoIP Security Gateway is installed as part of this process.
-IPv6 connections are not supported in offline deployments. - If your connection broker is configured to identify resources by host name, then DNS must be available and configured as follows: - Host names must be resolvable from the PCoIP Connection Manager server. - Host names must be resolvable from the PCoIP broker. - If your environment has podman or buildah installed, uninstall them before proceeding.
+- If your connection broker is configured to identify resources by host name, then DNS must be available and configured as follows: - Host names must be resolvable from the PCoIP Connection Manager server. - · Host names must be resolvable from the PCoIP broker.